 Another issue with gifts that you receive is that they do not have a purpose in your home or life.
 At the same time, these items may be enjoyable for that day or week after you receive them.
 There comes the point where you need to find a home for this item.
 That is when you may find it hard and have issues keeping the thing.
 Those random items like stuffed animals, enamel pins, etc...

-You can also repurpose the items from what it was intended for to a real need in your home.
+You can also repurpose items from what they were intended for to a real need in your home.
 For example, someone gives you a beautiful basket with self-care products in it.
-You can repurpose that basket to make it a home for cloth napkins or tea towels in the kitchen.
+You can repurpose that basket to make it a home for cloth napkins (Affiliate Link) or tea towels in the kitchen.
 Being creative and finding fun new ways of using these gifts will bring back purpose to the objects.

 Now that we talked about what to do with these gift myths and how to reduce the clutter in your home.
 I can't go without saying that giving gifts to others can also create a level of frustration on the part of the recipient.
 You may not have realized that your gift makes a stuckness in decluttering for them.